NEW HORIZONS IN UNIVERSITY EDUCATION A JOURNAL OF DEVELOPMENT AND SOCIAL JUSTICE

 - ‘Contribution of Missionaries in Educational Development of Dalit in Ahmednagar District’ (MS) – Suresh Mugutmal

-- Building Community Resilience for Sustainable Development – Prof. Suresh Pathare
+- Building Community Resilience for Sustainable Development (Editorial) – Prof. Suresh Pathare

 - Measuring Empowerment as a Primary Outcome of Community-Based Programs: A Case Study of the Comprehensive Rural Health Project in Jamkhed, India – Lavanya Madhusudan and Shobha Arole

 - Inclusion of Dalit women through Structural Social Work: Perspective from below – Pradeep Jare

 - Sanjoepuram Community Organisation Programme – A Case Study of Faith based Philanthropic Social Work – Jaimon Varghese